yasiryagi/helpdesk/roles/validators/README.md

 4. In the third field, enter the amount you want to stake (the maximum amount is the tokens in the account -1).
 5. In the bottom dropdown, select the payment destination.
 Your selection here depends on your [preferences](#bonding-preferences).
 6. If the transaction goes through, you should now see a `Set Session Key` button next to your "stash" and "controller" keys in this window.
 Click it, paste in your `0xa0very0long0hex0string` in the field, and confirm.
-7. If the transaction goes through you should now see a `Validate` button instead.
+7. If the transaction goes through, you should now see a `Validate` button instead.
 IF your node is fully synced click it, and set your `reward commission percentage`, a number between 0 and 100.
 Your input here depends on your preferences.
 A "high" number means you are less likely to get [Nominators](#nominating).

 Refresh your browser, and select the `Waiting` tab.
 If your account shows under `intentions`, wait for the next `era`, and you will be moved to the `validators` list (in the `Staking Overview` tab).